Tomizzed2001/LowPolyMeshGeneration/README.md

 COMPILATION & EXECUTION:
 ========================

-To compile the programs:
+To compile the programs navigate to the source code directory and run the following:

 $ make

-To execute the programs:
+To execute the programs navigate to the source code directory and run the following:

 $ ./DistanceFields input.obj